sebGilR/social-network/README.md

 Follow the guidelines of the given design, including:

 - Colors
-- Typographies: font face (as Helvetica Neue is a paid font, you may use a similar one like Open Sans), size and weight.
+- Typographies: font face (as Helvetica Neue is a paid font, you may use a similar one like Open Sans), size, and weight.
 - Layout: composition and space between elements, for the 2 given screen sizes.

 Original design: [Here](https://www.behance.net/gallery/70285515/Swipex-This-application-for-dating)